 - Penis, testicles, and scrotum will have reached adult size.

 - Pubic hair has filled in and spread to the inner thighs.

-- Facial hair will start coming in and some boys will need to begin shaving.
+- Facial hair will start coming in and some males will need to begin shaving.

 - Growth in height will slow down, but muscles may still be growing.

-- By age 18 most boys have reached full growth.
+- By age 18, most males have reached full growth.